-NAO Indexes
+NAO Index

-The North Atlantic Oscillation (NAO) index is the difference in wintertime (December, January and February) sea level pressures between the Azores and Iceland and is a measure of the strength of the westerly winds over the northern North Atlantic.
+The North Atlantic Oscillation (NAO) Index is the difference in winter (December, January and February) sea level pressures between the Azores and Iceland and is a measure of the strength of the winter westerly winds over the northern North Atlantic.
 Cold temperatures and heavy ice in the Labrador Sea area are generally associated with a strong positive NAO index.
-The annual indices plotted in Fig. 7 were derived from the measured monthly mean sea level pressures at Ponta Delgata in the Azores minus those at Akureyri in Iceland.
+The annual indices plotted in Fig. 7 were derived from the measured monthly mean sea level pressures at Ponta Delgada in the Azores minus those at Akureyri in Iceland.
 Missing data were filled from adjacent stations.
 The NAO anomalies were then calculated by subtracting the 1951-80 mean.
-In 1992, the NAO anomaly was strongly positive, in dicating higher-than-normal westerly winds across the North Atlantic.
-This continued a trend of above average NAO anomalies that began around 1980.
+In 1992 the NAO anomaly was strongly positive indicative of higher-than-normal westerly winds across the North Atlantic.
+This continues a trend of above average NAO anomalies that began around 1980.
 Over the past 30 years there has been large decadal variability superimposed upon a general upward trend from a minima in the mid-1960s.
-It is noted that three most recent peasks in the NAO index correspond in time with the periods of cold air temperatues over the Labrador Sea (Fig. 5).
+Note that the three most recent peaks in the NAO index roughly correspond with the cold periods in the Labrador Sea (Fig. 5).